-Prior to 2009, a large proportion of employee compensation was in the form of long-term incentive compensation awards that were notionally invested in AllianceBernstein investment services and generally vested over a period of four years.
+Prior to 2009, a significant portion of employee compensation was in the form of long-term incentive compensation awards that were notionally invested in AllianceBernstein investment services and generally vested over a period of four years.
 AllianceBernstein economically hedged the exposure to market movements by purchasing and holding these investments on its balance sheet.
 All such investments had vested by year-end 2012 and the investments have been distributed to the participants, except for those investments with respect to which the participant elected a long-term deferral.
-The investments' appreciation or depreciation is recorded within investment gains and losses on the income statement, as well as increasing or decreasing compensation expense.
-Because this plan is economically hedged, management believes it is useful to reflect the offset achieved from hedging the investments' market exposure in the calculation of adjusted operating income and adjusted operating margin.
+Fluctuation in the value of these investments is recorded within investment gains and losses on the income statement and also impacts compensation expense.
+Management believes it is useful to reflect the offset achieved from economically hedging the investments' market exposure in the calculation of adjusted operating income and adjusted operating margin.
 The non-GAAP measures exclude gains and losses and dividends and interest on long-term incentive compensation-related investments included in revenues and compensation expense.